-The hallmark of the approach at Eagle Hill is our ability to understand each student’s learning profile and to completely customize each student’s program.
-We believe in finding our students’ strengths and teaching to them.
-Students entering Eagle Hill decode and comprehend with varying degrees of proficiency, and our reading department will build a student’s schedule with a full understanding of these skills.
+The hallmark of the reading approach at Eagle Hill is our ability to understand each student’s learning profile and to completely customize each student’s program.
+As teachers of reading, we believe that a full understanding of a student’s strengths and challenges in reading is an essential foundation for designing effective instruction.
+Students at Eagle Hill decode and comprehend text with varying degrees of proficiency, respond to a variety of instructional approaches differently, and develop their reading along different trajectories.
+Our Reading Department builds each student’s schedule with a full understanding of these elements as the starting point.

 At Eagle Hill, we also know that the teacher-student relationship is fundamental to a student’s success.
 Being placed not only in the proper class but also with the correct teacher is another key consideration.
 Our reading teachers are professionally trained and allow us to offer an array of approaches, which include the following: